This is located in Topcular ( Turkish ).

 Met Report is a format for reporting weather information that contain all data related to the runway in use and it can be sent every hour or every 30 minutes.
 If there are weather change between the bulletins, AMO employees must send another bulletin called SPECIAL.
 This bulletins are sent from AWOS to ATIS io order to send, by radio communication, to pilots and communicate the weather condition in approach and in clam-bout.

-A typical Met Report contain the following data:
+A typical Met Report contain the following data:- Type of Bulletin

 From Amend.
 75 annex 3 ICAO on Met Report must be sent ALL data sensors for runway in use